Yorko/mlcourse.ai/README.md

 2. How good is your Medium article?
 [Kaggle Inclass](https://www.kaggle.com/c/how-good-is-your-medium-article/)

 ### Rating
 Throughout the course we are maintaining a [student rating](https://docs.google.com/spreadsheets/d/1VlVgHJSQff0huK1hPsyNiImztc7wop0E8Gvw3qO5vBk/).
 It takes into account credits scored in assignments and Kaggle competitions.
-Top-10 students (according to the final rating) will be list on a special Wiki page.
+Top-10 students (according to the final rating) will be listed on a special Wiki page.

 ### Community
 Discussions between students are held in the **#eng_mlcourse_open channel** of the OpenDataScience Slack team.
 Fill in [this form](https://docs.google.com/forms/d/1lejiyldtlHxwwDpWiEqFmaUFUOVfkm9BMjoZurR895c) to get an invitation.
 The form will also ask you some personal questions, don't hesitate :wave: